abeychain/documents/Whitepaper/Abey-Whitepaper.md

 **6.1.
 Gas fee and sharding**.
 Gas price is traded in a futures market, where the futures contract is manifested by a smart contract.
 Specifically, the contract will be executed as follows.

-- Party A agree to pay party B *xxx* ABEY, while party B promises to execute party A’s smart contract, between time *T0* and *T1*, that cost exactly 1 gas to run.
+- Party A agree to pay party B *xxx* Abey, while party B promises to execute party A’s smart contract, between time *T0* and *T1*, that cost exactly 1 gas to run.
-- Party B will contribute *xxx* ABEY to a pool corresponding to the committee C that executed party A’s smart contract.
+- Party B will contribute *xxx* Abey to a pool corresponding to the committee C that executed party A’s smart contract.
 This is called the gas pool.
 - Members of C will receive an equal share of the pool and return an average cost per gas µ for the pool.
 - If B contributed less than µ, she must make up for the difference by paying another party who contributed more than µ.
 If B contributed more than µ, she will receive the difference from another party.